|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 2013 Spring Flooding Emergency Preparedness

 As Minnesotans prepare for flooding in some parts of the state, it is important that seniors, their families and caregivers take steps now to be ready.
 Being prepared can increase your ability to care for yourself and others during a disaster.
-For more information on spring flooding in Minnesota, please go to:

 For information regarding disaster planning for nursing facilities, please see the Nursing Facilities Rates and Policy Division web site.